INDIANA ART ASSOCIATION SHOW/EXHIBIT GUIDELINES

 Additionally, a mailing—email for members with email and postal mail to members who do not have email—will be sent prior to each show.

-Only IAA members with paid dues for the current year are eligible to enter the SPRING SHOW.
+Only IAA members with paid dues for the current year are eligible to enter the ANNUAL SHOW.
+The SPRING SHOW is now called the ANNUAL SHOW.

 You may pay these dues using the show entry form or by visiting the IAA web site at